BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail_attachment_plus/working with MAP/defaults report.md

 weight: 1
 ---
 ### Working with Mail Attachment Plus
 After you have added the attachments you want in the report selection, you can start sending the mail.
+If you have not done so yet, you can find the setup of the [Report Default Attachments](/en-us/apps/mail_attachment_plus/first-steps/setup/defaults-report/) in the **"Getting Started"** section.

 For this example, we have set up the default attachments in invoice shipping as follows: